 Festivals Around The World: Holi by Grace Jones

 The entire book is well put together with each section covering different aspects of Holi.
 The book starts with an introduction to the definition of a festival as well as some basics on Hinduism.
 It explains with great simplicity why Holi is celebrated with the story of Pralad.
 The book also touches upon the reason for lighting up the Holika bonfire the previous evening.

-Finally, one of my favourite aspects of a festival are included – the music and the food!
+Finally, one of my favourite aspects of a festival is included – the music and the food!
 This is a simple and informative non-fiction book for an introduction to Holi.
 And the little character Prita in the book helps the readers with some Hindi terminology too. [picture book, ages 5 and up]

 Celebrations in My World: Holi by Lynn Peppas

 This is another non-fiction book which serves as a great introduction to Holi.
 Very similar to Festivals Around the World, this book covers the different aspects of Holi including the history, the religious significance, the spirit, and the music and food.
 In fact, there’s not one but three different mythological stories shared about why Holi is celebrated!

 In addition, information about how Holi is celebrated in the Spring to welcome a new season and start the agricultural process is included.
 There are some great Did You Know facts mentioned too. [picture book, ages 8 and up]

 Fiction Picture Books on Holi